- KITCHEN & BAR

 The other major point to watch is the drain hole, which will need to be the correct size to meet code for your application.
 The position of the drain is a matter of preference.
 Most homeowners prefer sinks with the drain hole roughly in the center, which easily fits standard installations.
 Large commercial kitchen sinks often have the drain hole and the faucet off to the side to allow for use of the water at one end while pots and pans awaiting washing are stacked at the other.
 Copper sinks can be custom made with the drain in the position you require.
 Regardless of where the drain is placed, the bottom should slope gently toward the drain.

 We bought our competitor's copper sinks and completed an in-house comparison between our SoLuna brand copper farmhouse sink and similar styles from two leading DIY Big Box Stores.
 The side-by-side comparisons are interesting.
-You'll be surprised by the results, broken down into a three part blog article series with all the facts.
+You'll be surprised by the results with all the facts.

 There are two basic styles of copper kitchen sinks, standard kitchen sink style—which can be installed in either an under counter mount or a drop-in mount—and farmhouse sink style.
 The rustic nature of copper sinks lends itself well to the farmhouse sink style.
 Sometimes referred to as apron front sinks, farmhouse sinks come in a variety of sizes, shapes and in different configurations—i.e. single well, double well and even triple well versions.

 Bathroom sinks are generally available in three styles: vessel, drop-in or under counter mount.
-Under counter mount and drop in are essentially the same styles, often differing only in the finish applied at the rim or lip area.
-The drop may have a border of décorative detailing, while an under counter mount will usually be completely flat.
+Under counter mount and drop in are essentially the same style, often differing only in the finish applied at the rim or lip area.
+A drop in version may have a border of décorative detailing, while an under counter mount will usually be completely flat.
 Be sure to order the proper lip style to accommodate your bathroom décor project.

 Working with a copper sink company that offers custom sinks will open up a world of possibilities.
 A company that has a direct relationship with the artisans can help you get exactly the options you need in your copper kitchen or copper bath sink.